 There are several open-source alternatives to Agora.
 When considering other open-source solutions, it's important to review possible WebRTC architectures.
 There are a few different approaches:

-• Peer-to-Peer connections, which do not require a server, just using WebRTC is enough.
+Peer-to-Peer connections do not require a server; using WebRTC alone is sufficient for establishing direct communication between participants.

-• Single SFU or cluster of SFUs, which makes it harder to achieve low latency, scalability, and high stability.
+A single SFU or cluster of SFUs can support real-time communication, but it becomes increasingly difficult to maintain low latency, scalability, and high stability.

 1. WebRTC Peer-to-Peer